BeamFour/Beam42/README.md

 ## Related Projects

+* A Java project: https://github.com/StellarSoftwareBerkeley/BeamFour - original project that forms the basis of this one.
 * My fork of GNU Optical: https://github.com/dibyendumajumdar/goptical
 * Java port of GNU Optical: https://github.com/dibyendumajumdar/jfotoptix - merged into this project.
 * For a product developed by Michael Hayford who worked many years at optical software company - see https://github.com/mjhoptics/ray-optics.